 05 How convincing is Interpretation A about the Norman legal system?

-Explain your answer using Interpretation A and your contextual knowledge.
+8 Explain your answer using Interpretation A and your contextual knowledge.
 The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.

-Evaluate interpretations and make substantiated judgements in the context of historical events studied (AO4d)

-Level 4: Complex evaluation of interpretation with sustained judgement based on contextual knowledge/understanding.
+Target Analyse individual interpretations (AO4a) Evaluate interpretations and make substantiated judgements in the context of historical events studied (AO4d) Level 4: Complex evaluation of interpretation with sustained judgement based on contextual knowledge/understanding.
+7-8 Extends Level 3.
 Candidates may progress from a developed evaluation of interpretation by complex analysis of the interpretation supported by factual knowledge and understanding.

-For example... the paradox of the Norman legal system may be seen to be well reflected in this visual interpretation, in which many of the traits of a modern legal system, such as an emphasis on the presentation of evidence before a judge and trial by jury, sat alongside a brutal, violent and arbitrary system characterised by trial by combat and ordeals.
+For example the paradox of the Norman legal system may be seen to be well reflected in this visual interpretation, in which many of the traits of a modern legal system, such as an emphasis on the presentation of evidence before a judge and trial by jury, sat alongside a brutal, violent and arbitrary system characterised by trial by combat and ordeals.
 Level 3: Developed evaluation of interpretation based on contextual knowledge/understanding.
+5-6 Extends Level 2.
 Candidates may progress from a simple evaluation of the interpretation by extended reasoning supported by factual knowledge and understanding of more than one aspect of the interpretation.

-For example... it is also convincing because it depicts a formal law court system at work - there were many different types of court in Norman England, not only the royal court, but also the various feudal and manorial courts.

-Level 2 Simple evaluation of interpretation based on contextual knowledge/understanding criminal and civil cases.
+For example it is also convincing because it depicts a formal law court system at work - there were many different types of court in Norman England, not only the royal court, but also the various feudal and manorial courts.
+Level 2 Simple evaluation of interpretation based on contextual knowledge/understanding 3-4 criminal and civil cases.
 This was an alternative to some of the established 'ordeals' such as ordeal by water.